vickylucky99/Prompt/OPT.md

 Instructor example: describe an instructor’s operating model, a sample process, and one task that could be automated.

-Entrepreneur example: describe an entrepreneur running 100xEngineers, their operating model, a sample process, and one task that could be automated.
+Entrepreneur example: describe an entrepreneur running SaaS company, their operating model, a sample process, and one task that could be automated.

 Discovery sequence: